darongE/wpwiki/README.md

-## Qt Mediawiki API Query Tool using CMAKE
+## Qt Mediawiki API Query Tool 💡

-QNetworkManager based tool to ask any Mediawiki API in a event based way.
+- QNetworkManager based tool to ask any Mediawiki API in a event based way.

 ### Dependencies